History and exam

 Alcohol is recognized as a risk factor for erosive gastritis.
 Alcohol promotes depletion of sulfhydryl compounds in gastric mucosa.[2][26]
 Phlegmonous gastritis is also associated with recent intake of large quantities of alcohol.[33]

-A rare variant, emphysematous gastritis caused by Clostridium welchii, has been associated with ingestion of corrosive agents.[28]
+Emphysematous gastritis, a rare infection of the stomach wall caused by gas-producing organisms, has been associated with ingestion of corrosive agents.[35]

 previous gastric surgery